jcfneto/jcfneto.github.io/_posts/2024-09-19-llm-router.md

 <br>

 Considering that the highest-quality model from the list above is **gpt4o**, it’s worth noting that, upon a quick visual analysis, **gemma2-9B** is the smallest model that still managed to produce reasonable answers, even though it approached them differently.
 Its responses aligned with reality and the stronger model’s output.
-So, in a scenario where you're selecting a model based purely on the task, **gemma2-9B** could be a solid choice.
-It comes with a much lower cost per million tokens compared to **gpt4o** ([input/output at `$0.20`](https://groq.com/pricing/) vs. [input at `$5.00` and output at `$15.00`](https://openai.com/api/pricing/)) while providing sufficient quality for the task at hand.
+So for this scenario, where you are selecting a model based purely on the task, **gemma2-9B** might be a solid choice.
+It comes with a much lower cost per million tokens compared to **gpt4o** ([input/output at \$0.20](https://groq.com/pricing/) vs. [input at \$5.00 and output at \$15.00](https://openai.com/api/pricing/)) while providing sufficient quality for the task at hand.

 If you're not convinced that this is the best way to pick a model, good for you!
 I believe that in data science, the best approach is to work within the given constraints to achieve the best possible outcome and to be able to defend that decision.
 So, while the approach outlined here is a strong one if you're constrained to this kind of evaluation, there’s always room for further refinement.

 That said, the proposed approach has its limitations: there's a subset of geography questions where the weaker model might fail to provide the right answer—or worse, give a completely incorrect response.
 In such cases, the trade-off between cost and the quality of answers needs more careful consideration, as the price of a wrong answer could be customer churn and damage to your company’s reputation.
 A better strategy might be to route only the more complex questions to the best available model while handling simpler queries with the smaller, more cost-effective model.
 This way, you achieve a smarter balance between cost and quality.

 In academic circles, this smarter approach is often referred to as LLM-Router or RouteLLM, among other names.
-In the following sections, I'll present some of the most efficient LLM routing strategies, drawing from three key papers (Hybrid LLM, RouteLLM, and RouterBench).
+In the following sections, I'll present some of the most efficient LLM routing strategies, drawing from two papers ([Hybrid LLM](https://arxiv.org/pdf/2404.14618) and [RouteLLM](https://arxiv.org/pdf/2406.18665)).
 If you want to dive deeper into the topic, I highly recommend reading the full papers.

+Next, I will introduce two approaches for routing queries between language models, utilizing mathematical notations extensively to enhance understanding.
+I believe it’s crucial—especially if you’re a data scientist—to grasp the fundamentals of the techniques you're applying, rather than just being someone who pushes buttons or connects boxes.

+The following section, [*Hybrid LLM Inference*](https://arxiv.org/pdf/2404.14618), presents a probabilistic router with data transformation, while the subsequent section introduces the [*Matrix Factorization Router*](https://arxiv.org/pdf/2406.18665).

 ## Hybrid LLM Inference